Data Upload

 Display Options

-Convert corrected heat pulse velocity (Vh) to sap flux density (Jv) and integrate across sapwood area for whole-tree water use.
+Convert corrected heat pulse velocity (Vh) to sap flux density (Jv), with an inline time-series plot.

 About Sap Flux Density Conversion